vaido-world/chapter.site.root/_projects/koto.md

 #### Other types
 For example a group of people living in a city, working together to gather resources for the co-op, taking care of a comunity garden and getting resources from co-op like for example food products.

-## The project

-### Help needed

-More information is shared on our telegram group.

-### Activity

-Update 2020-03-06: Koto is currenly the main project run by Finnish branch.

-### Contact

-tzm.fi